 Note that reservations are highly recommended for table service eateries, whether they are located at Disney Springs, the parks, hotels, or anywhere else.
 It’s especially true for most of our top picks, which are generally quite popular and in high demand.
 Reservations can be made up to six months in advance.
 Get the info you'll need to make advance Disney World dining reservations.

 Sometimes (usually in the off-season), Disney offers limited-time deals that include hotel and park tickets packages with free meals.
 Are they good deals?
 They could be.
 Find out more about Disney World free dining.

-Whether you're planning an elegant meal, want to grab a quick bite before you journey to Mars on Mission: SPACE at Epcot, or anything in between during your Disney World visit, you’re sure to find restaurants to please your palate as well as your wallet with these top dining spots:
+Whether you're planning an elegant meal, want to grab a quick bite before you journey to Mars on Mission: SPACE at Epcot, or anything in between during your Disney World visit, you’re sure to find restaurants to please your palate as well as your wallet with these picks.

 None of the restaurants that made the list offer opportunities to meet Mickey Mouse or his pals.
 But meals with characters are a very popular option at the resort.
 Learn more about Disney World character dining.

 None of the picks are buffets either, which aren't, exactly, table-service restaurants.
 (Nor are they quick-service.)
 Disney World has some great buffets, however, and they can be great choices.
 The very best buffet, in our opinion, is Boma - Flavors of Africa at Disney's Animal Kingdom Lodge.

 Boma offers all-you-can-eat fare that can be surprisingly exotic and incredibly delicious.
 It includes African specialties as well as less adventurous American dishes.
 It is among our favorite restaurants anywhere, let alone at Disney World.
 The cost is high ($30 to $60 per adult).

 Disney World's 11 Best Quick-Service Restaurants